platformsh/platformsh-docs/docs/src/languages/php/_index.md

 ### 2. Specify a dependency manager

 To manage PHP dependencies and libraries, use [Composer](https://getcomposer.org/).
 PHP containers use Composer 1.x by default.
-For more options, see [dependency management](#dependencies).
+See more options for [dependency management](#dependencies).

 ### 3. Serve your app